Ashp116/ChatDB/README.md

 ## Info

 - **Natural Language to SQL**
-  Converts plain English queries into optimized MySQL commands using the powerful [T5-LM-Large-text2sql-spider model by GaussAlgo](https://huggingface.co/gaussalgo/T5-LM-Large-text2sql-spider) hosted on Hugging Face.
+  Converts plain English queries into optimized MySQL commands using the powerful [T5-LM-Large-text2sql-spider model by GaussAlgo](https://huggingface.co/gaussalgo/T5-LM-Large-text2sql-spider).
 This transformer-based model is fine-tuned specifically for text-to-SQL generation on the Spider dataset, enabling accurate and complex query generation.

 -  **Smart Input Classification**
   Uses a binary classifier to distinguish database queries from unrelated input, improving accuracy and user experience.